In today’s world with its intense competition accurate stock management and no-delays supply chain delivery form the muscle of any retail business.

 Each item in a warehouse in an asset, a money-earning machine, If it sits on the shelves for ages, nothing happens, it is turned out of power.
 Good inventory management turns its power on.

 In other words, inventory management system is an asset, that proves reasonability of investing into, throughout the whole flow of goods - from manufacturers to warehouses, and from these facilities to the points of sale.
 All inventory management magic is based on pure mathematics and formulae.
-We will talk about techniques they use and formulae to make this magic a bit later.
+We will talk about techniques they use and formulae to make this magic here.

 Modern stock management systems go far beyond these basic (though vital) functions - stock monitoring and reordering - to analyzing real-life market data, encompassing the full supply chain and product flow, forecasting customer demand, accounting and even sensing customer trends.
 These sophisticated technologies can even analyze trade wars and fashion trends keeping business owners’ fingers on the pulse of all developments that affect consumption levels.